jctubino-jt/Referral-System-Backend/README.md

 # Frontend of the Referral System made using Laravel

-Kindly migrate all the tables and execute command 'php artisan serve' to start the server.
+Kindly migrate all the tables using 'php artisan migrate' and execute command 'php artisan serve' to start the server.

 # The challenge/task